ssghait007/blog/content/blog/port-sharing-os-and-docker.md

 # Understanding Port Sharing and SO_REUSEADDR in Docker

-## Incident: Running Multiple Instances of an Application in Docker
+## Incident: Running application in Docker and observing weird behavior

 Recently I went through a weird incident that exposed me to some interesting networking concepts.
 I was running an application on my machine(host operating system), and it was listening on port 8080.
 Everything seemed to be working fine until I decided to run another instance of the same application inside a Docker container, exposing it on the same port (8080) as on my host machine.